 Comsearch conducted a search for commercial interest and television station doppler radar systems within 250 kilometers of the proposed Facility's center point.
 This search radius was chosen by Comsearch based on terrain in the vicinity of the Facility and the location and elevation of individual turbines.
-Five doppler/weather radar systems were identified, with the closest being located approximately 27.4 miles (44.07 km) from the nearest proposed turbine (see Appendix 20-F).
+Four doppler/weather radar systems were identified, with the closest being located approximately 12.7 miles from the nearest proposed turbine (see Appendix 20-F).

 The New York State Mesonet System is a statewide network of weather stations developed and run by the State University of New York at Albany (University at Albany).
 This system collects data on mesoscale meteorological phenomena and is used to supplement data gathered by traditional automated surface observing systems in support of decision-making in agriculture, emergency management, energy, ground transportation, and aviation.
-To ensure the highest quality of data, each station in the New York State Mesonet must be located at least 300 feet (91.44 meters) from any tall obstacles, such as wind turbines.
-According to Comsearch, the closest Mesonet station to the Facility, "Scipio Center," is approximately 0.2 miles (nearly 1,200 feet) from the nearest proposed turbine, well outside range of impact (see Appendix 20-F).
+According to Comsearch, the closest Mesonet station to the Facility, "Morrisville," is located approximately 2.1 miles from the nearest proposed turbine, well outside range of impact (see Appendix 20-F).

-On May 10, 2024, the Applicant also submitted each turbine and MET tower data to the Federal Aviation Administration (FAA) to review long-range radar systems for any impacts.
+On August 24, 2023, the Applicant also submitted each turbine and met tower data to the Federal Aviation Administration (FAA) to review long-range radar systems for any impacts.
 Via the FAA submission, the Department of Defense (DoD) Siting Clearinghouse obtains the data to conduct a department review of surveillance radar systems and weather radar systems.
 In addition, the federal government conducts its own assessment of the impacts of wind projects on government radar systems, including NEXRAD, as part of reviews conducted under the auspices of the National Telecommunications and Information Administration (NTIA).
-The Applicant sent an initial written notification of the proposed Facility to the NTIA on June 13, 2024.
+The Applicant sent an initial written notification of the proposed Facility to the NTIA on August 29, 2023.
 The NTIA provided plans for the proposed Facility to the federal agencies represented in the Interdepartmental Radio Advisory Committee (IRAC), which include the National Oceanic and Atmospheric Administration, among other agencies.
-The NTIA's response, dated August

-8, 2024, has been appended to this Application (see Appendix 20-G).
+The NTIA's response, dated November 6, 2023, has been appended to this Application (see Appendix 20-G).
 Further consultation with the FAA is discussed in Exhibit 20(b)(10).